eSolia/ping-runner/README.md

 ## Setup and Deployment Instructions

-This guide walks you through setting up and deploying the Deno Deploy script for multi-site IndexNow and Ping-O-Matic submission.
+This guide walks you through setting up and deploying a Deno Deploy script for multi-site IndexNow and Ping-O-Matic submission.

-### Key Changes and How to Set Up
+### How to Set Up

-This enhanced script uses **Environment Variables** for configuration and **Deno KV (Key-Value Store)** for persistent storage of `SITE_CONFIG` and `lastCheckedTime` for each feed.
+This script uses **Environment Variables** for configuration and **Deno KV (Key-Value Store)** for persistent storage of `SITE_CONFIG` and `lastCheckedTime` for each feed.

 1.  **Update `main.js`:**
     * Copy and paste the entire script provided earlier into your `main.js` file.